When is this year’s Scarecrow Festival?

 Can I buy food and drink in Wray?

 - Yes, throughout the festival you can purchase food and drink from several outlets, including the George & Dragon pub, the Bridge House Tearooms, Wray Post Office and the Wray Institute.
 You can also buy gifts from Greenfoots Garden Centre and Made in Wray.
+There are plenty of other food outlets at the Wray Fair.

 Where is the nearest cashpoint machine?